Volunteer Policies for Food Repacking Volunteers

 Workplace Violence:

 Second Harvest Heartland maintains a zero-tolerance policy against any form of workplace violence, threats, or the possession of weapons on company premises.
-Any potentially dangerous situation must be reported immediately to a leader or HR, and violations will result in disciplinary action up to and including termination.
+Any potentially dangerous situation must be reported immediately to the volunteer engagement team and violations will result in disciplinary action up to and including termination.